 To assess the number of pivotal suppliers in the day-ahead energy market, the MMU determined, for each supplier, the MW available for economic commitment that were already running or were available to start between the close of the Day-Ahead Energy Market and the peak load hour of the operating day.
-The available supply is defined as MW offered at a price less than 150 percent of the applicable LMP because supply available at higher prices is not competing to meet the demand for energy.
-Generating units, import transactions, economic demand response, and INCs, are included for each supplier.
+The available supply is defined as MW offered at a price less than 150 percent of the applicable LMP because supply available at higher prices is not competing to meet the demand for energy.99 Generating units, import transactions, economic demand response, and INCs, are included for each supplier.
 Demand is the total MW required by PJM to meet physical load, cleared load bids, export transactions, and DECs.
 A supplier is pivotal if PJM would require some portion of the supplier's available economic capacity in the peak hour of the operating day in order to meet demand.
-Suppliers' available economic capacity in the peak hour of the peak hour of the operating day in order to meet demand.
+Suppliers are jointly pivotal if PJM would require some portion of the joint suppliers' available economic capacity in the peak hour of the operating day in order to meet demand.